 But one day, after my niece's 3rd birthday, I spent a few hours alone with her, doing crafts and watching fun toddler videos on YouTube.

-She almost always sat on my lap and nestled into my arms, her little arms wrapped around me.
+She almost always sat on my lap and snuggled up against me, her little arms wrapped around me.
 We laughed and played all afternoon.

 Not looking after your grandchildren means you don't love them?

-There are many reasons why some grandparents are reluctant to babysit, but it is certainly never the reason of "lack of love for grandchildren".
+There are many reasons why some grandparents shy away from babysitting, but it's certainly never because of "lack of love for grandchildren."

 My generation is used to busy schedules and being active in society, so it would be wrong to assume that all grandparents have to spend most of their old age looking after their grandchildren.